4paradigm/OpenMLDB/docs/en/maintain/monitoring.md

            - 172.17.0.15:9622
    ```

-   The indicators of exposure are mainly
+   The metrics of exposure are mainly

    - BRPC server process related information
-   - Corresponding to the RPC method related indicators defined by the BRPC server, such as the RPC request `count`, `error_count`, `qps` and `response_time`
+   - Corresponding to the RPC method related metrics defined by the BRPC server, such as the RPC request `count`, `error_count`, `qps` and `response_time`

-   pass
+   Metrics and help information can be shown through the following command (Note that the metrics exposed by different components will vary):

    ```bash
    curl http://${COMPONENT_IP}:${COMPONENT_PORT}/brpc_metrics
    ```

-   View metrics and help information.
-Note that the metrics exposed by different components will vary.